sgNicola/ACsim/readme.md

 **[Results]**

-- This experiment is just for demonstrating functionality, it is not enough for calculate the final results which require at least 100 experiments.
+This experiment is just for demonstrating functionality, it is not enough for calculate the final results which require at least 100 experiments.

+**[Data collection]**

 - Check the data files: please back up your data in `/home/anonymous/workspace/home/Data/ObjectData/` ，  `/home/anonymous/ssd/` ，  `(Execution_id)_object_(id)/_(failure_mode).csv` and ` ~/ACsim/CausalAnalysis`.
 Then clean these data folders for next experiments.

 #### Experiment (E2)